Governance Commentary

 Compliance Overload

 In Australia the compliance demands on directors are extraordinary.
 The array of legislative and regulatory requirements has grown exponentially over the last decade.
 Just consider the impact of the 2018 Banking Royal Commission and the subsequent APRA CPS 511 regulating executive remuneration.
-Another impost on the banks and other financial institutions which does nothing to enhance customer experience.
+Another impost on the banks and other financial institutions which does little to enhance customer experience.
 It was a regulatory requirement entirely of the bank’s own making.
-And one that would have been avoided had boards not uncritically adopted executive remuneration models from other parts of the world.

 Sometimes the regimented nature of board meetings gets in the way of strategic thinking and innovation.
-Whilst accepting that some formality is required, flexibility might also be appropriate in some instances.
+Whilst accepting that a level of formality is required, flexibility might also be appropriate in some instances.

-If governments are serious about boosting the productivity and sustainability in both the public sector and our private sector institutions, then compliance requirements need to be reduced.
+If governments are serious about boosting the productivity and sustainability in both the public sector and our private sector i, then compliance requirements need to be reduced.
 In return boards, CEOs and executive leadership teams need to lift their game and ensure that all their activities are guided by a real commitment to ESG principles.
-Not tokenistic and superficial efforts.

 Core governance issues: